Devamani11D/salt-app-kickstart/readme.md

 ## Value Proposition

-Using Create Salt App, you can:
+Using Salt App Kickstart, you can:
 - Save time on initial setup by automating the creation of the project structure and installation of dependencies.
 - Ensure consistency across projects by using a standardized setup.
 - Save time by pushing to GitHub, performing a few simple steps.